idiom-bytes/Nouns-Center/modify_project.md

 - update `talent-form-data-fetching.js` to update the talent_form
 - Potential improvement => move TALENT_FORM_ID to .env
 - This enables exterior people to submit talent
+- The talent from form + talent.json are concact and then displayed
+- The talent from notion is not added to this

 Example: Talent Form
 - name (short string)